numediart/blob-simulation/README.md

 ## Releases
 ### Release 2.2 - *24/06/2019*
 #### Modifications :
-+ Ajout d'un fichier requirements.txt avec les versions des modules utilisées
++ Add a *requirements.txt* file with the versions of the modules used
-+ Transformation de l'argument "input" en argument positionnel
++ Transform "input" argument into positional

 #### Scripts :
 + Setup : `python setup.py data/example.jpg`